Ach, lieben Christen, seid getrost, BWV 114: 2

 The first aria is set for tenor with a virtuoso flute, "Wo wird in diesem Jammertale" (Where, in this valley of suffering).
 It contrasts again the anxious question "Wo wird ... vor meinen Geist die Zuflucht sein?"
 (Where ... is the refuge of my spirit?) and the trusting "Allein zu Jesu Vaterhänden will ich mich in der Schwachheit wenden" (However, to Jesus' fatherly hands I will turn in my weakness), The anxious question returns in the da capo form.

 3

 The first recitative, "O Sünder, trage mit Geduld" (O sinner, bear with patience), begins secco, but expresses the contrasting words "erhebst" (exalt) and "erniedrig" (humbled) from the Gospel as an arioso.

 4

 The chorale stanza, "Kein Frucht das Weizenkörnlein bringt" (The grain of wheat bears no fruit), is set for the soprano, accompanied only by the continuo.
 In its "starkness of the unembellished chorale", it is the centerpiece of the cantata.

 5

 The alto aria, "Du machst, o Tod, mir nun nicht ferner bange" (You make me, o death, no longer fearful now), is the only movement of the cantata in a major key.
 A shift to minor on the words "Es muß ja so einmal gestorben sein" (One day, indeed, one must die) is even more striking.

 6

-A final recitative "Indes bedenke deine Seele" (Therefore, consider your soul) invites to turn body and soul to God.
+A final recitative "Indes bedenke deine Seele" (Therefore, consider your soul) invites the listener to turn body and soul to God.